 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-Judging by its ingredients alone, Hill’s Science Diet Puppy dry dog food looks like a below average dry product.
+Based on its ingredients alone, Hill’s Science Diet Puppy looks like an average dry product.

 And a fat-to-protein ratio of about 62%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal and flaxseed, this looks like the profile of a kibble still containing a notable amount of meat.

 Our Rating of Hill’s Science Diet Puppy Food

 Hill’s Science Diet Puppy is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 The following automated list (if present) includes all dog food recalls related to Hill’s through December 2023.

 - Hill’s Prescription Diet and Science Diet Dog Food Recall Expands to Include 44 Varieties (3/20/2019)